 ||Expressions or variables, one for each placeholder in the format text.

-have variable numbers and types of parameters, the types are not checked or
+any number and types of parameters, so variable types are not checked

 automatically converted.
-Wrong variable types in a printf call
+A wrong variable type in a printf call

-can cause a program crash, so make sure that they match the format string
+So make sure that variables match the format string

 If you print a predefined variable, double check its type (var,